 Knowing these four types and how they are used will help you immensely in learning how to write a novel.

 The best books, regardless of genre, are the ones that draw tears, laughter, or both from the readers.
-You want your readers to be so invested in your characters that they feel real emotions when things happen to them.
+You want your readers so invested in your characters that they feel real emotions when things happen to them.

-Perfect characters will never be likable because they are not relatable.
+Perfect characters are not likable because they are not relatable.
 Even characters who are good people with good hearts and motives need to have flaws.
+If you are trying to write an unlikable character with more flaws than anything else, they still must be relatable to make sure to not confuse readers.

 Why are they the way they are?
 What happened to make them so jaded and cruel?
 Will they change by the end of the story, or not?
+Answer these questions somewhere in the plot to make the readers believe the characters.

-There are many mistakes to avoid when writing a novel, but creating weak and unbelievable characters is among the most detrimental.
+There are many mistakes to avoid when writing a novel, but creating weak and unbelievable characters is the most detrimental.

-Cliches
+3. Cliches

 In a world chock-full of novels, readers want something original.
 Nothing will have someone closing a book for good faster than the use of multiple cliches.

 Cliches are ultimately the result of laziness.
-A writer will insert a cliche that makes sense because they don’t want to spend the time thinking of a new way to say it.
+A writer will insert a cliche that makes sense because they don’t want to spend time thinking of a new way to say it.

 Cliches include phrases such as: